rodmachen/rodmachen.com/app/_posts/writing/2013-12-12-alec-soth-texas-triangle.md

 ---
-title: 'Alec Soth &#038; the Texas Triangle'
+title: Alec Soth
+sub-title: The Texas Triangle
 author: Rod Machen
 layout: post-writing
-permalink: /alec-soth-texas-triangle/
-categories:
-  - Austin
-  - Events
-  - The Arts
+category: writing
 tags:
+  - austin
+  - events
+  - art
+  - pages
-  - Published
+  - published
 ---
-*This article was originally published by the Austin Chronicle on December 12, 2013 under the title “<a href="http://www.austinchronicle.com/daily/arts/2013-12-12/squaring-the-triangle/" target="_blank">Squaring the Triangle.</a>“*

 <p dir="ltr">
   Magnum photographer Alec Soth and writer Brad Zellar have finished their tour of Texas, and on Saturday they partied.
 The Harry Ransom Center hosted a pop-up show of the pair’s Texas Triangle project, a two-week photographic and journalistic exploration of the Lone Star State bounded by Dallas, Houston, and San Antonio.